regrunning/apaa/SPEC.md

-Authorization Protocol for Autonomous Agents (APAA) Version 0.1 — Draft
+Authorization Protocol for Autonomous Agents (APAA) Version 0.1
-Status of This Document
+Status of This Document - Draf

 This document defines APAA v0.1, a draft protocol.
 It is not a standard and is subject to change.